Which Schengen countries are reintroducing or maintaining border controls in 2026?

 • High level of irregular migration, including a strong presence of criminal smuggling and trafficking networks.

-• Risks of terrorist activities and infiltration through irregular migration flow, particularly along the Mediterranean Sea and the Balkans, due to the crises in Eastern Europe and the Middle East.
+• Risks of terrorist infiltration through irregular migration flow, particularly along the Western Balkan route, due to the crises in Eastern Europe and the Middle East.

-• Enhanced risks for public safety during the celebrations of the Universal Jubilee of the Catholic Church.
+• Enhanced risks for public safety during the celebrations of the Winter Olympic and Paralympic Games.

 Border controls in Norway